By Guest Blogger: Billy the AMFisH guy

 Shore fishing is quite easy to do, comes with very minimal costs and can be done from most lakes in Ontario Canada, with Island Lake being the focus of this post there is a very long stretch of shorelines that can be fished on the main side of Island Lake.
 Some great areas are even located right around the boat rental facility so be sure to walk around the immediate parking lot shoreline to check it out.
 Because I am a huge promoter of taking care of Mother Nature I will end this post touching on no leaving any discarded waste behind while shore fishing.
 I have actually shore fished at Island Lake many times and I have also collected a full plastic bag of items that were left behind, like huge tangles of fishing line, soft plastic baits that are all torn up, pop can’s, wrappers and plastic water bottles, there is no need to leave out garbage behind especially at a conservation park like Island Lake that has a variety of garbage/recycling bins available so please do your part to keep our water ways clean by bringing along a separate bag for any garbage and dispose of it accordingly at the end of your fishing outing.

-Hope you found this post helpful…tight lines everyone!
+Hope you all found some value in this post and feel more prepared for your next shoreline adventure…tight lines everyone!